inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/css-js.md

 ### File structure

-Semantic UI has fixed file structure, therefore, for creating custom CSS, the best is to follow the structure of the theme, so that overwritten elements are easily found!
+Semantic UI has a fixed file structure; therefore, for creating custom CSS, the best is to follow the structure of the theme, so that overwritten elements are easily found!

 ✅ DO